Neemias-tech/Python-Studies/README.md

 # Python-Studies

-Some of the programs that I developed during this semester in my Univeristy.
+Some of the programs that I developed during this semester at my Univeristy.